 In this blog post, I will show you the detailed differences between men’s razors and women’s razors.

 Yes, there are many differences between razors for men and for women.
-They differ by their arc, the angle of blade, color, handle, head and lubrication.
+They differ by their arc, the angle of the blade, color, handle, head, and lubrication.
 And above all, the costs of women’s razors are much higher than men’s razors.

 “The difference in the razors isn’t about dullness or the ability to cut hair close to the skin for a smoother feel.
 It’s about the head, handle shape, rotation, and how it fits within the contours of the skin,” says Dr. Jody Levine, celebrity dermatologist and director of dermatology at Plastic Surgery & Dermatology of NYC, also a spokesperson of Gillette and Venus.
 Scroll on to read the detailed differences between men’s razors and women’s razors.

-- The colour of men’s razors vs the colour of women’s razors:
+- The color of men’s razors vs. the color of women’s razors:

 - The lubrication of men’s razors vs. the lubrication of women’s razors: